kevgo/multi-repo-tool/documentation/run.md

 The `run` command executes the given CLI command in every subdirectory.

 If the command fails in one of the subdirectories, it ends and leaves you in the failing directory.
-You can investigate the failure and then do one of three
+You can investigate the failure and then have three options:
-things:

 - [abort](abort.md) to clear the job queue and return to the main directory
 - [retry](retry.md) to retry the failed operation after you fixed the issue and